materialsvirtuallab/flamyngo/README.md

   username: user
   password: password
   database: mydb
+# Alternatively, MongoDB settings can just be provided as a connection string.
+# dnspython must be installed if you are using the connection string method.
+#  connection_string: "mongodb+srv://user:password@mydb.mongodb.net/mydb?retryWrites=true

 # List of collection settings.
 Note that more than one collection is supported,
 # though only one collection can be queried at any one time.